kaffolder7/home-assistant.io/source/_integrations/motion_blinds.markdown

 ### 3 Day Blinds app

-In the 3 Day Blinds App go to the home screen, go to settings (three bars in the upper left corner> gear icon), select “About” from the bottom, quickly tap the 3 Day Blinds icon in the center of the screen 5 times and a pop-up with the key will be shown.
+In the 3 Day Blinds app go to the home screen, go to settings (three bars in the upper left corner > gear icon), select `About` from the bottom, quickly tap the 3 Day Blinds icon in the center of the screen 5 times and a pop-up with the key will be shown.

 ### Connector app